-U.S. Department of Commerce Invests to Support Advanced Manufacturing Businesses in Brownsville, Texas Opportunity Zone
+U.S. Department of Commerce Invests $700,000 to Support a Multi-Purpose Community Facility in Brownsville, Texas

-WASHINGTON – Today, the U.S. Department of Commerce’s Economic Development Administration (EDA) is awarding a $900,000 grant to the Brownsville Community Improvement Corporation of Brownsville, Texas, to establish a state-of-the-art center that will help nurture the growth of technology-based entrepreneurial ventures.
-The project, to be located in a Tax Cuts and Jobs Act designated Opportunity Zone, will be matched with $1.4 million in local funds.
+WASHINGTON – Today, the U.S. Department of Commerce’s Economic Development Administration (EDA) is awarding a $700,000 grant to the city of Brownsville, Texas, to renovate a former warehouse to create the Cannery Public Market, a multi-purpose community building in the Mitte Cultural District.
+This EDA grant will be matched with $1.1 million in local investment.

 About the U.S. Economic Development Administration (www.eda.gov)

 The mission of the U.S. Economic Development Administration (EDA) is to lead the federal economic development agenda by promoting competitiveness and preparing the nation's regions for growth and success in the worldwide economy.
 An agency within the U.S. Department of Commerce, EDA invests in communities and supports regional collaboration in order to create jobs for U.S. workers, promote American innovation, and accelerate long-term sustainable economic growth.